Engine oil &

 - While you're waiting for the sump to drain, remove the retaining clip from the oil filter housing.
 Do not discard it.

-- Replace and tighten the sump drain plug and move the drain pan under the oil filter housing.
+- Fit a new washer to the sump plug and refit the plug, tensioning to 13Nm.
+Then move the drain pan under the oil filter housing.

 - Remove the metal drain cap from the centre of the plastic filter cap, using a 3/8" square drive .